frdel/agent-zero/README.md

 Update: [Guide by CheezChat for Windows](./docs/win_installation_guide.txt)

 1. **Required API keys:**
-- At the moment, the only recommended API key is for https://www.perplexity.ai/ API.
-Perplexity is used as a convenient web search tool and has not yet been replaced by an open-source alternative.
+- No API keys are required.
+Models can run locally.
+The only recommended API key is for https://www.perplexity.ai/ API.
+Perplexity is used as a convenient web search tool and has not yet been replaced by an open-source alternative in Agent Zero.
 If you do not have an API key for Perplexity, leave it empty in the .env file and Perplexity will not be used.
-- Chat models and embedding models can be executed locally via Ollama and HuggingFace or via API as well.
+- Chat models and embedding models can be executed locally via Ollama, LMStudio and HuggingFace or via API as well.

-2. **Enter your API keys:**
+2. **Enter your API keys if needed:**
 - You can enter your API keys into the **.env** file, which you can copy from **example.env**
 - Or you can export your API keys in the terminal session:
 ~~~bash